Skip to Main Content

 1.5 Performing a chi squared goodness of fit test using Excel

-Step 1.
-Enter the absolute frequencies.
+Step 1) Enter the absolute frequencies.
 Create columns for the expected absolute frequencies and actual absolute frequencies.

-Step 2.
-Create a formula for a chi squared term.
-In an adjacent column, create a formula for the chi squared term for that category (column D in Fig. 1).
+Step 2) Create a formula for a chi-squared term.
+In an adjacent column, create a formula for the chi-squared term for that category (column D in Fig. 1).
 Excel uses normal order of operations, so use parentheses to force the subtraction before exponentiation.
 The squaring will be done before the division, which is OK.

-Step 3.
-Calculate all of the chi squared terms.
+Step 3) Calculate all of the chi-squared terms.
 Use the fill handle (or copy and paste) to copy the formula into the rows for the other categories.

-Step 4.
-Calculate the total chi squared value.
+Step 4) Calculate the total chi-squared value.
 Use the sum function to calculate the total of the first frequency column.
-Then copy that formula across to the other columns, including the column for the chi squared terms.
-The sum of the chi squared terms is the value of the chi squared statistic for the test.
+Then copy that formula across to the other columns, including the column for the chi-squared terms.
+The sum of the chi-squared terms is the value of the chi-squared statistic for the test.

-Step 5.
-Calculate the P-value.
+Step 5) Calculate the P-value.
 To calculate the value of P, click on a new cell, then select the CHISQ.TEST function from the list of statistical functions.
-In the box for “Actual_range”, enter the range of cells that contain the actual absolute frequencies (do NOT include the sum).
-In the box for “Expected_range”, enter the range of cells that contain the expected absolute frequencies.
-In the example above, the resulting formula is =CHISQ.TEST(C6:C7,B6:B7) and the formula produces a P-value of 0.592 which indicates that the actual absolute frequency does not deviate significantly from the expected.
+In the box for “Actual range,” enter the range of cells that contain the actual absolute frequencies (do NOT include the sum).
+In the box for “Expected range,” enter the range of cells that contain the expected absolute frequencies.
+In the example above, the resulting formula is =CHISQ.TEST(C6:C7, B6:B7) and the formula produces a P-value of 0.592 which indicates that the actual absolute frequency does not deviate significantly from the expected.
 Test the spreadsheet, by replacing the actual frequencies of 46 and 41 with the more extreme values of 61 and 26.
-The chi squared value should change to 14.080 and the P-value to 0.000175 which shows that these frequencies deviate significantly from the expected.
+The chi-squared value should change to 14.080 and the P-value to 0.000175 which shows that these frequencies deviate significantly from the expected.
+You should make a set-up similar to what is shown in the Figure 1 above.
+Having a row of values or a column may give you differing results than simply the “box” form you see above.

 1.6 Assessing probability empirically

-Imagine that a magician friend gives you a nickel and tells you that it is loaded to produce tails more often than heads.
+Imagine that a magician friend gives you a nickel and tells you that it is loaded ("a trick coin") to produce tails more often than heads.
 If your friend does not tell you the probability of achieving heads and tails, you will have to determine that empirically by flipping the coin many times and recording the outcomes.
 Some example results are shown in Table 4

 Table 4.
 Empirically derived frequencies for a loaded coin